-2.5 Recommended step: Run the tests
+2.4 Run the tests

-We include tests in the package to ensure that it still runs as intended as we continue our development; we run these tests on the latest build every night to try to keep bugs out.
+We include tests in the package to ensure that it still runs as intended as we continue our development; we run these tests automatically with every commit (on bitbucket) to try to keep bugs out.
 It is a good idea to run these tests after you install the package to see if your installation is working.
 The tests are in the folder tests; they are designed to run with nose.
 If you have nose and GNU Makefile installed, simply do:

 '''

-$ make py2tests (for Python2)
+$ make py2tests # (for Python2)

-$ make py3tests (for Python3)
+$ make py3tests # (for Python3)

 '''

+This will create a temporary directory and run the tests there.
 Otherwise, if you have only nose installed (and not GNU Makefile), run the commands below:

 '''

-$ mkdir /tmp/amptests
+$ mkdir <installation-directory>/tests/amptests

-$ cd /tmp/amptests
+$ cd <installation-directory>/tests/amptests

-$ nosetests ~/path/to/my/codes/amp/tests
+$ nosetests -v ../../

 '''